easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_06_installation.md

 To keep the different versions of the LUMI software stack as independent from one another as possible, EasyBuild is bootstrapped for each software stack by the ``prepare_LUMI_stack.sh`` script.
 We use the system Python 3 for running EasyBuild.
 That Python version currently doesn't have ``pip`` installed.
+Our procedure is based on the ["Installing EasyBuild with EasyBuild" procedure](#method-2-installing-easybuild-with-easybuild) but works around the lack of `pip`.
 EasyBuild is first installed in a temporary work directory from files downloaded from PyPi.
 These are each untarred and then installed into their location by running ``python3 setup.py install --prefix=...`` in their unpacked directory.